c-h-/universal-native-boilerplate/README.md

 Simply get the boilerplate and enable the platforms and features you need.

-A command line interface is included with the boilerplate that should aid in development and maintenance for the life of the project.
-It's easily extendable by adding Gulp tasks.
+A command line interface is included with the boilerplate that should aid in development and maintenance for the life of your project.
+The CLI is easily extendable by adding Gulp tasks.

 Familiarity with React and React Native is recommended before using this boilerplate.